 Theatre Sarnia: Beauty and the Beast is Magical

 by Brian Hay

-This performance took place at the Imperial Theatre in Sarnia Ontario on Saturday October 15, 2016.
-The article was written to convey impressions of what it was like to be at the concert.
+This performance took place at the Imperial Theatre in Sarnia Ontario on Saturday November 19, 2016.
+The article was written to convey impressions of what it was like being in the audience as the production unfolded.